WESTERN AUSTRALIA IS ON THE BALL

 HOW TO GET ACCESS

-Changing Places facility is a brilliant idea and all you need to do get access is to have a companion card.
+Changing Places facility is a brilliant idea and all you need to do get access is to have a Beach wheelchairs.

 Basically, anyone with a companion card can access the Changing Places facility but, you also have to apply for the electronic key.